 1 (800) 386-3372

-Square POS and Shopify POS are two of the most powerful platforms on the market.
+When choosing which merchant services are right for your business, you want the best of the best.
+Square POS and Shopify POS are two of the most powerful point of sale platforms on the market.
 If you’re shopping for a new POS system for your small business, both options are worthy of consideration.
 But how do you know which one to choose?

 What distinguishes a POS system from a mere payment processor is that a POS can perform a myriad of other functions related to a transaction.
 What kind of functions?
 Well, any POS worth its salt should be able to do the following:

 How much will all this cost you?
 Well, there are three typical expenses when it comes to POS systems: processing fees, software costs, and hardware costs.
 The processing fee is a small percentage of the payment being processed, plus an additional flat-rate fee (usually for ecommerce transactions).
 The software fee is a charge for using the POS software.
 Most—but not all—POS providers will charge this fee.